camalot/streamerbot-actions/shoutout/Readme.md

 # SHOUTOUT OVERLAY

+This is [Streamer.Bot](https://streamer.bot) actions with overlay to track revenue for a goal.

+These actions can be imported in to streamer.bot from the file: `./shoutout.action` in the release package

 ## ARGUMENTS

 These arguments can be added to the action to change the display of the overlay.
+If they are not set, the defaults will be used

 | NAME | DESCRIPTION | DEFAULT |
 | --- | --- | --- |